James A. Farrell Sr.: Career

-A classic example of the self-made man, Farrell rose from humble beginnings as a salesman with US Steel and Wire (US Steel's export division) to become the firm's manager by 1899.
-Under his leadership.
-US Steel and Wire massively expanded its exports to foreign markets from 200,000 tons per year to 1.5 million tons by 1903.
+A self-made man, Farrell rose as a salesman with US Steel and Wire (US Steel's export division) to become the firm's manager by 1899.
+Under his leadership US Steel and Wire massively expanded its exports to foreign markets from 200,000 tons per year to 1.5 million tons by 1903.

 Perhaps because he was the son of a ship captain, Farrell never lost his interest in maritime affairs and in 1910 established the Isthmian Steamship Company, a subsidiary of US Steel.
 Farrell believed that if US Steel exported using its own ships instead of leasing cargo space from other shipping companies, it could achieve substantial savings.
 His assessment proved correct and Isthmian became a highly lucrative subsidiary of the parent firm.

 Cognizant of his obvious talents, the board of US Steel appointed Farrell President of the company in 1911, a position he held for 22 years until his retirement at the age of 70 in 1932.
 During his time at the helm, US Steel became America's first billion dollar company and the US steel industry's number one player by the mid-1920s.
 Since Farrell's retirement, US Steel has not significantly increased its share of the US steel industry.

 Farrell was a pioneer of export markets and believed passionately in the importance of foreign trade.
 He was particularly keen on increasing trade with Asia.
 In a 1932 speech, Farrell said:

 West of you lies the Orient with the teeming millions of hard-working thrifty people, the great majority of whom, unfortunately are still existing on a standard of life materially below that of some of their neighbors.
 It is apt to be forgotten...when viewing the current cessation of trade, that the Pacific area is perhaps the most rapidly developing market in the world.
 Even during the decline of the past two years the interchange of goods between the countries bordering on the Pacific has continued to increase in volume, even though declining in value.
 All other trade areas have declined in both volume and value.

 It is significant to note that this growth of trade was not accompanied by a corresponding increase in population.
 It was, however, accompanied by a striking development in communication and transportation, the constant companions of commercial progress.